 State of Design - The State having jurisdiction over the organization responsible for the type design.

-State of Manufacture - The State having jurisdiction over the organization responsible for the final assembly of the aircraft, engine or propeller.
+State of Manufacture - The State having jurisdiction over the organization responsible for the final assembly of the aircraft, remote pilot station, engine or propeller.

 State of Occurrence - The State in the territory of which an accident or incident occurs.